 Most importantly, marketers want a president who has a clear vision for the future as well as a practical sense for the present.
 They can quickly detect if a president is thinking in the past.
 They expect the agency leader to facilitate tight alignment across all the agency services and all of their departments and divisions.

 A marketer will have no patience for a president who is nothing more than a nicely tailored suit or displays an ego that dominates the room.
 If she or he is merely a meeting greeter or needs to get back to a busy schedule, the marketer may be concerned the working experience will be the same.
 If the impression of the president is disappointing, other agencies in the mix will gain a decisive edge and the prospect may conclude the agency is not a good fit.

-Do you need help with your agency business development?
+Do you need help with your agency's business development?
 I’ve got a lot of experience creating simple plans that work for both the agency and the business development team.
-If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
-Find me on Twitter and LinkedIn for daily tips, tricks, and insights.
+If you like this post, click the thumbs up, so I’ll know, and then sign up for my new business newsletter.
+Find me on LinkedIn for daily tips, tricks, and insights.
 And, please share your new business advice, successes, and failures. #LetsGrow!